-Self-Certification Requirement and Exemption: Exhibitor's Self Certification of Animal Health is required for each equine entering a fair/show-type event where multiple livestock species are present.
+Self-certification Requirement and Exemption: exhibitor's self-certification of animal health is required for each equine entering a fair/show type event where multiple livestock species are present.
 The form must be available for inspection if requested.
-Those participating in equine-only shows and events are exempt from this requirement; however, it is good practice to thoroughly double check the health and skin condition of the animal before departing for the event.
-The form provides an easy checklist to do this.
-Exhibitors may not bring an animal having apparent or known signs of a contagious or infectious disease to a show.
-Self-certification forms can be found at the following link:
+Those participating in equine-only shows are exempt from this requirement; however, it is good practice to thoroughly double check the health and condition of the animal before departing for the event.
+Exhibitors may not bring an animal having apparent or known signs of a contagious and/or infectious disease to an event.